MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 is made up of an ordered list of paths.
 A path is either a folder or a zip file, called a JAR file (JAR stands for Java ARchive).

--  `Application Classpath`_ explains how the MicroEJ classpath is built from a MicroEJ application project.
+-  :ref:`application.classpath.mapping` explains how the MicroEJ classpath is built from a MicroEJ application project.

--  `Classpath Load Model`_ explains how the application contents is loaded from MicroEJ Classpath.
+-  :ref:`section.microej.link.and.load.model` explains how the application contents is loaded from MicroEJ Classpath.

--  `Classpath Elements`_ specifies the different elements that can be declared in MicroEJ Classpath to describe the application contents.
+-  :ref:`section.classpath.elements` specifies the different elements that can be declared in MicroEJ Classpath to describe the application contents.

--  `Foundation Libraries vs Add-On Libraries`_ explains the different kind of libraries that can be added to MicroEJ Classpath.
+-  :ref:`section.foundation.library.versus.add.on.library` explains the different kind of libraries that can be added to MicroEJ Classpath.

 -  Finally, :ref:`section.ivy.dependency.manager` shows how to manage libraries dependencies